technojam/Portfolio-Generator/README.md

 But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/technojam/portfolio_generator/issues).

-If you created something awesome and want to contribute then feel free to open an [pull request](https://github.com/technojam/portfolio_generator/pulls).
+If you created something awesome and want to contribute then feel free to open  [pull request](https://github.com/technojam/portfolio_generator/pulls).